Research groups

 Biography

 I am Professor in Experimental Psychology and Fellow of St. John's College (visit my St John's page here).
 My interests in children's language and literacy development began with my DPhil research at the University of York (1991-1994) which explored factors influencing spelling development.
 Following my DPhil, I stayed in York working as a Research Fellow for 5 years before being appointed Lecturer in Psychology at York in 1999.
-I moved to Oxford in 2002.
+I moved to Oxford in 2002 and was promoted to Professor of Experimental Psychology in 2006.

 Kate Nation